tanotosh/lab-5-phase-2/README.md

 * * *

-- `LogoutInputData.java` (should be done with the LogoutInteractor TODOs below) Shannon
+- `LogoutInputData.java` (should be done with the LogoutInteractor TODOs below) Gaia

   - [ ] TODO: save the current username in an instance variable and add a getter.

-- `LogoutInteractor.java` (tip: refer to `ChangePasswordInteractor.java` for similar code) Gaia
+- `LogoutInteractor.java` (tip: refer to `ChangePasswordInteractor.java` for similar code) Shannon

   - [ ] TODO: save the DAO and Presenter in the instance variables.
   - [ ] TODO: implement the logic of the Logout Use Case

 * * *

-- `LogoutOutputData.java` Shannon
+- `LogoutOutputData.java` Gaia

   - [ ] TODO: save the parameters in the instance variables.